 If you are a snorkeling lover like me, there are many places here that you should explore.
 Literally, there are dozens of such remarkable sites where snorkeling is fun and adventure both.
 Just bring your panoramic snorkel mask with you so that you don’t miss any view.
 Here are my top three picks at the North Shore for snorkeling.

-This place is no doubt the best snorkeling site where you can enjoy a peaceful vacation.
+- Three Tables-this place is no doubt the best snorkeling site where you can enjoy a peaceful vacation.
 It has got its name from its rocky surface that looks like a table.
 The coral reefs here are remarkable, and you will get to see plenty of fish types that you can never forget.
 The ideal time to come here is summer, and Three Tables will give you some amazing memories to cherish for life.

-Located on Tutrtke pay, this place is ideal for a family vacation.
+- Kuilima Cove-located on Tutrtke pay, this place is ideal for a family vacation.
 You can enjoy all the fun water activities without having to worry about any possible dangers.
 Here you will see clear water, plenty of fish, and if you are lucky, you might see green turtles too.
 It is an ideal place if you want to teach someone snorkeling.
 Just make sure that you have got the best quality snorkel set like the Greatever Dry Snorkel set, which is a fog-resistant, panoramic snorkel mask for diving, easy breathing tube, a comfortable design, and professional snorkel gear.
 If you don’t have your gears, you can also purchase it from the nearby shops.
 But I would suggest that you bring your personal equipment.

-Okay, my “the most” favorite among these three is sharks cove.
+- Sharks Cove-okay, my “the most” favorite among these three is sharks cove.
 Crystal clear water, flat waves, and no public noises make it no less than a piece of paradise on earth for a snorkeling lover.
 You can find plenty of parking spots here.
 But note that only small cars or bikes can reach to Shark’s cove.
 And no, there are no sharks here, just to be sure.

 Snorkeling at Turtle Bay experience